 An accompaniment to student teaching, this seminar provides a forum for reflection and analysis of teaching, and an opportunity to discuss essential aspects of the profession.
 Faculty provide support for the edTPA process and the development of a culminating portfolio.
 Taken concurrently with EDUC 410.
-Prerequisite: permission of instructor.
+Prerequisite: EDUC 402 or EDUC 406.
 Offered every semester.
-(2 sem. hrs.)
+(3 sem. hrs.)